 WATER HEATER MAINTENANCE IN KANSAS CITY, KS HOW TO KEEP YOUR WATER HEATER FREE FROM RUST If your water heater’s tank is like most others, it is made of steel, but there is also a layer of glass.
 If water seeps through that glass though, then rust will develop along with the tank, causing a leak.
 The problem is, you probably can’t be aware that there is rust forming until the leak actually happens.
 And if a leak is coming from the tank itself, then you cannot fix your water heater; you will have to replace it altogether.
 That being said, you can still take measures to prevent rust in your water heater.
 Actually, you have a rust-fighting element included in the water heater, and this is the cathodic anode (it could also be called the sacrificial anode).
 This anode can be three to five feet in length, and its

 The plumbing in your Kansas City home is designed to last decades, but repair and maintenance issues will occur from time to time.
 Plumbing emergencies can cause considerable inconvenience and can damage your home if they aren’t remedied quickly.
-Fortunately, 24-hour plumber services can help homeowners quickly resolve some of the most frequently occurring plumbing issues, such as: Clogged sinks – Food, hair, and other debris can clog your kitchen or bathroom sinks.
+Fortunately, 24-hour plumber services can help homeowners quickly resolve some of the most frequently occurring plumbing issues, such as: Clogged sinks and shower drains – Food, hair, and other debris can clog your kitchen or bathroom sinks.
 Sometimes you can resolve the problem on your own but, often, the clog is so severe an emergency plumber is needed.
-Leaky faucets and toilets – Leaky faucets and toilets won’t just run up your water bill; they can also cause damage to the area around them.
-Also, left unresolved, the leak will only expand over time.
-Leaky hot water heater – Leaking hot water heaters need immediate attention.
-A leak in your hot water heater can be
+If your garbage disposal is clogged with a buildup of some kind, we can help.
+Clogged drains are the most common types of plumbing emergency call we receive, and clearing sink drains is one of our specialties as a full-service plumbing company.
+Leaky faucets and toilets – Leaky faucets and toilets won’t just

 Six Important Dates in the History of Plumbing